Skip to content

 Does the sunk cost fallacy apply to investments and money?

 It is one of the most common places where it appears — holding onto a falling asset in the hope of breaking even, or continuing to fund a struggling business because of how much has already been invested.
-The past outlay does not change the future prospects of the investment itself, which is worth considering when reviewing options.
+The past outlay does not change the future prospects of the investment itself, which is worth noting when reviewing options.
 Plugging numbers into this calculator can give a clearer picture of the ongoing cost of staying put.

 Can the sunk cost fallacy affect everyday spending decisions?